PlagueHO/DockerEnterpriseDscConfig/DockerEnterpriseDscConfigModule/README.md

-# Docker Enterprise DSC Config
+# Docker Enterprise DSC Config Module

 This module contains supporting assets for the script DockerEnterpriseDscConfig.ps1.